Decomposition of Schwarzschild Green's Function: Theoretical framework

-For the $G^+$ component, we construct a contour in the upper half of the complex $\omega$ plane, as shown in contour~II of Fig.~\ref{fig:Contour}.
-Since $G^+$ possesses BCs on both the PIA and NIA, a simple semicircular contour would necessarily cross a BC.
+For the \( G^+ \) component, we construct a contour in the upper half of the complex \( \omega \) plane, as shown in panel (f) of Fig.~\ref{fig:Contour}.
+Since \( G^+ \) possesses BCs on both the PIA and NIA, a simple semicircular contour would necessarily cross a BC.
 To avoid this, we introduce two quarter-circle arcs on the left- and right-hand sides of the imaginary axis, with their radial edges taken to lie infinitesimally close and parallel to the imaginary axis.
-In this construction no poles are enclosed, and only the BC on the PIA contributes to the waveform; in particular, no QNM contribution is present.
+In this construction, no poles are enclosed, and only the BC on the PIA contributes to the waveform; in particular, no QNM contribution is present.

-The $G^-$ contribution is evaluated using a similar contour in the lower half-plane.
-In this case, the origin $\omega=0$ is a singular point of the Green’s function, and a small circular detour is introduced to avoid crossing it.
+The \( G^- \) contribution is evaluated using a similar contour in the lower half-plane.
+In this case, the discontinuity of \( G^- \) exhibits a divergence as \( \omega \to 0 \) along the imaginary axis, which arises from the properties of the confluent hypergeometric function in [Eq.~\ref{LeaverU}] as well as the factor of \( \omega \) in the numerator.
+To avoid this issue, a small circular detour is introduced to isolate and regulate the singular behavior, as illustrated in panel (g) of Fig.~\ref{fig:Contour}.
+By contrast, in the traditional contour formulation, the full Green's function \( G \) vanishes as \( \omega \to 0 \) along the imaginary axis (e.g.,~\cite{PhysRevD.92.124055}), and no such detour is required.

+We note that the contours in region II are not applicable for \( r^\prime_* < 0 \).
+This can be understood from the Penrose diagram shown in panel (c) of Fig.~\ref{fig:Contour}, where region II is absent when \( r^\prime_* < 0 \).
+For \( t < |r_*| + |r^\prime_*| = r_* - r^\prime_* \), which can be interpreted as a causal boundary, the contour for region III described in the following paragraph should be used.
+Consequently, there is no contribution from the direct part to the Green’s function waveform when \( r^\prime_* < 0 \).

 When $t < r_* - r_*^\prime$ (Region III), the contours for both $G^+$ and $G^-$ are taken in the upper half-plane, as shown in contour~III of Fig.~\ref{fig:Contour}.
 The contribution from the large arc is again exponentially suppressed by the Fourier factor.
 Moreover, the BC contributions from $G^+$ and $G^-$ cancel exactly when the two components are summed, yielding a vanishing Green’s function.
 From a physical perspective, this is a direct consequence of causality.